oa-labs/arc-ai-digital-ocean/docs/TECHNICAL_STACK.md

 - **Supabase Edge Functions**: Serverless deployment for API logic (Hono compatible)
 - **Static Frontend**: Deploy React app to Supabase hosting or CDN
-- **Container Optional**: Node.js backend can be containerized if needed for complex processing
+- **Container Optional**: Backend can be containerized if needed for complex processing
 - **Recommended**: Use Supabase managed services for simplified deployment

 ### Supabase Local Development